krishnaxpatel/data-analytics-projects/Project1/README.md

 2. Diving deeper into AI and its energy demands.

-  - The use of AI is increasing and so are its energy needs.
-The AI industry is quickly becoming the largest energy consumer on the global scale.
-Larger companies are looking for energy alternatives, that are both reliable and sustainable to power the AI data centers.
-These alternatives the companies are pioneering for, include investing in renewables and being big proponents for nuclear.

-  - Data analysis could lead to looking into companies who are powering AI and where their energy is coming from.
-This could help identify if companies are maintaining their carbon objectives.
+ - The rapid expansion of AI is driving a surge in energy consumption, positioning the industry as a major global power user.
+To address this, leading tech companies are actively pursuing sustainable and reliable energy solutions, with significant investments in renewables and a renewed interest in nuclear power.

-  - Data analysis could also lead to forecasting the next 30 years of AI consumption and needed energy production.
+ - Data analysis can enable the assessment of AI companies' energy sources, revealing their adherence to carbon neutrality goals.
+Furthermore, it can facilitate long-term forecasting of AI's energy consumption and the required energy production over the next 30 years.